naghamahmed/FLASK_MYSQL_APP/README.md

 - 2 private REPO ECR
 - EC2 with SG and IAM role to allow jenkins deploying on ECR and EKS

+# Kubernetes Mainfest
+- Deployment for flask-app image with readiness and liveness
+- ClusterIP service selects the deployment's pod
+- Statefulset for mysql image with (pv and pvs)
+- ClusterIP service selects the statefulset's pod
+- Ingress using nginx-controller

 # Convert the app into dockerized application

 The app is copied from the tutorial http://code.tutsplus.com/tutorials/creating-a-web-app-from-scratch-using-python-flask-and-mysql--cms-22972